shwetang007/Learn_CUDA/README.md

 # CUDA Tutorial_To_Basics

-Welcome to the Tutorial_To_Basics branch of the CUDA Accelerated Computing Repository!
+Welcome to the Tutorial_To_Basics branch of the CUDA Accelerated Computing Magic Of Parallel Computing.

 This branch is dedicated to providing beginner-friendly tutorials for CUDA .

 Here, you'll find curated content aimed at individuals who are new to GPU programming and CUDA development.